joemoose/dungeoneers.d20/docs/play.md

 ## Turns

-To make sure everyone at the table has a chance to participate and speak, the game uses **turns**.
+To ensure everyone at the table has a chance to participate and speak, the game uses turns.
 A turn is the time needed to move and act.
-The GM will go around the table and ask, “It’s your turn; what do you do?”.
+The GM will go around the table and ask, “It’s your turn; what do you do?”

 Each player can move and take one action during their turn.
 A turn may represent several seconds (during combat), several minutes (exploring a room), several hours (exploring a city), or several days (traveling).